Sheila from North London doesn’t know what to do…

 Sheila, North London.
 August 2020

 Oh dear!
-Pebbles and Petunia really did go through it didn’t they.
-Have they been affected by being left alone in your car?
-Kitties are very sensitive to these things you know, especially if there’s a dodgy engine or fumes involved.
+Pebbles an’ Petunia really did go through it didn’t they.
+Have they been affected by you leaving them alone in your car?
+Kitties are sensitive to these things you know, especially if there’s a dodgy engine or those horrible fumes involved.

-Look, me an’ my Mexican angels have given this a great deal of thought an’ we’ve even asked an expert.
-We everyone of us think a car conking out after being driven such a short distance is a shocking experience that can be caused by a number of different faults with the engine.
+Look, me an’ my Mexican angels have given this a great deal of thought an’ we’ve even asked an expert, Johnny Cat, who’s always skulking underneath cars an’ car bonnets.
+We everyone of us think a car conking out after being driven such a short distance is a shocking experience that can be caused by all sorts of faults with the engine.
 It’s always difficult to know where to start, but why don’t you check there’s no dirt in the fuel line?
 If the fuel line is clear then check the vacuum pipes an’ hoses on the intake manifold, then also check all the grounding cables.
-If none of these things solves the problem it could be that the fuel pump itself is faulty – this would cause low delivery pressure of your fuel to the injectors an’ explain why you didn’t make it to the veterinary.
+If none of these things solves the problem it could be the fuel pump itself is faulty – this would cause low delivery pressure of your fuel to the injectors an’ explain why you didn’t make it to that veterinary.

 I’m no stranger to heartbreak myself you know, boy have I been through it.
 I was kidnapped in the middle of the night, did you know this?
 But it’s all about how you pick yourself up then start running around the proverbial track of life.
 I’m also gonna send you a copy of my favourite book, it’s called ‘Who Moved My Cheese’.